IT008-2025-Nhom20/ImageAutomate/docs/blocks/ConvertBlock.md

 | QOI | ColorSpace, Channels |
 | PBM | ColorType, ComponentType, Encoding |

----

-## Acceptance Criteria
-- Sets `Format` and `EncodingOptions` metadata on output WorkItems.
-- Encoder parameters stored correctly for downstream `SaveBlock`.
-- Image data passed through.

----

-## UI Behaviour
-- TargetFormat dropdown displays supported formats.
-- Only the relevant format options panel is shown based on TargetFormat selection.

----

-## Operational Behaviour
+## Operational Behavior

 ### Metadata Updates
-The block sets the following metadata on each WorkItem:
+The block sets the following metadata on each `WorkItem`:
 - `"Format"`: Target format name (e.g., "Jpeg", "Png")
 - `"EncodingOptions"`: The format-specific options object

 ### Image Handling
-ConvertBlock modifies the `WorkItem` metadata.
-The actual format conversion/encoding is performed by `SaveBlock` using the metadata.
+The Convert Block modifies the `WorkItem` metadata.
+The actual format conversion and encoding are performed by the downstream `SaveBlock`.

 ### Transparency
-Transparency handling depends on target format and is applied at save time:
+Transparency handling depends on the target format and is applied at save time:
-- Non-alpha formats (JPEG, BMP without transparency): Alpha flattened by encoder
+- **Non-alpha formats** (e.g., JPEG, BMP without transparency): Alpha channel is flattened by the encoder.
-- Alpha-capable formats (PNG, TGA, TIFF, WebP, QOI): Alpha preserved
+- **Alpha-capable formats** (e.g., PNG, TGA, TIFF, WebP, QOI): Alpha channel is preserved.

----

-## Technical Notes
+### Notes
-- This block does **not** perform actual format conversion - it only sets metadata instructions.
+- This block does **not** perform the actual format conversion; it only sets metadata instructions.
-- `SaveBlock` reads the `Format` and `EncodingOptions` metadata to perform the actual encoding.
 - ICC profiles and other image metadata are preserved through the pipeline.
-- Animated GIFs: only first frame processed (Image is single frame in WorkItem).
+- For animated GIFs, only the first frame is processed (as the `WorkItem` contains a single frame).
-- Large batch operations may require memory warnings and sequential processing.